yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93" %}
 {: .hands_on}

 Now we got our first VarVAMP outputs and an idea, how the tool is working.
-We have put them together in a dataset to keep an organized overview.
+Additionally we put the outputs together in a dataset to keep an organized overview.
 Check the different kind of outputs and get familiar with the results.

 > <comment-title>Output control</comment-title>
 >
-> Control your output files with the example files of the [VarVAMP-qPCR-output github page for Polio 1 virus (varVAMP:0.7)](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
+> Control your output files with the example files of the [VarVAMP-qPCR-output github page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
 There you can check, if you created the same primers.
 You can find the primer locations in the bed file "primers.bed".
+These primers were designed with the version varVAMP:0.7.
 {: .comment}

 To control your results and check your understanding of them there are some questions for you prepared: